 The Eldest Princess Li Yunrui was Fan Xian's stepmother.
 Li Yunrui was the Qing Emperor's younger sister.
 She was once Minister Lin's lover and married the Qing Emperor for power and status.
 She and Minister Lin had given birth to Fan Xian's sister, Lin Wan 'er.
 In name, Fan Xian was her son.

-In the Qing years, the relationship between Fan Xian and the Qing Emperor could be described as complicated and multi-layered.
+In Joy of Life, the relationship between Fan Xian and the Qing Emperor could be described as complicated and multi-layered.
 Their relationship could be divided into father-son relationship, monarch-subject relationship, and enemy relationship.
 Fan Xian was the illegitimate child of the Qing Emperor and Ye Qingmei.
 Although the Qing Emperor did not publicly acknowledge Fan Xian's identity, he already knew this fact before Fan Xian went to Northern Qi.
 The Qing Emperor's feelings for Fan Xian were complicated.
 He had helped him, schemed against him, and even thought of getting rid of him.
 The Qing Emperor's feelings for Fan Xian were different at different levels of their relationship.
 In short, their relationship was a complicated one filled with interests and emotional entanglements.